 Board of Directors.
 As such, individual compensation is determined based on detailed performance evaluations covering a range of financial and non-financial factors.

 Inappropriate individual bonuses are prevented through both caps on the percentage of risk-adjusted profit that can be paid out, as well as individual caps.
 No employee in Nordea has a variable remuneration that exceeds 200% of the fixed remuneration.
+The maximum ratio between the fixed and the variable remuneration for Identified Staff is currently 100%.
 Nordea has introduced deferral programmes for the staff in the risk analysis defined as Identified Staff.

 Care is taken to ensure that control and compliance staff employed in divisions with bonus schemes are competitively rewarded although not eligible for bonus.

 The Board of Directors decides on new or revised bonus schemes and the outcome of divisional bonus pools by proposal from BRC.
 GEM is responsible for the implementation of the agreed bonus schemes.
 Nordea also applies a stringent process to ensure that compensation for individuals does not encourage excessive risk-taking behaviour.